Lunfeer/dockyter/README.md

 # Dockyter

+Dockyter is an IPython extension that adds:

+- a `%%docker` **cell magic** to run whole cells inside Docker containers,
+- an optional `!` **shell redirection** so that `!cmd` runs inside Docker,
+- and a **pluggable backend** system:
+  - **local Docker daemon** (default),
+  - or a **remote HTTP API** backend.

-Dockyter is an IPython extension that adds a `%%docker` cell magic and optional `!` redirection so that you can run CLI tools packaged as Docker images from inside notebooks, while keeping the base Python environment light.
+The goal is to run heavy CLI tools packaged as Docker images from notebooks, while keeping the base Python environment light and reproducible.

 Typical use cases:

-- running heavy tools (ML frameworks, data validators, internal CLIs) from Docker images,
+- running ML frameworks, data validation tools, or internal CLIs from Docker images,
 - keeping notebook kernels small and simple,
-- using the same Dockerised tools across local Jupyter, JupyterHub, and private Binder deployments.
+- using the same Dockerised tools across local Jupyter, JupyterHub, and Binder-like deployments,
+- delegating container execution to a remote HTTP API instead of the local Docker daemon.

 ---